sosegon/watch-finder/webapp/README.md

 ### Common module

 The common module has to be installed to allow access to computer vision utilities.
-In the root folder of the project, run the following command:
+In the folder `webapp/extras/` of the project, run the following command:

     python setup.py develop